-A concern about disciplinary sanctions should be first raised with the Housemaster or Housemistress (Head of Section in the Prep School), who will put you in touch with the member of staff who imposed the sanction.
+A concern about disciplinary sanctions should be first raised at a tutor level or later with the Housemaster or Housemistress (Phase leaders in the Prep School), who may put you in touch with the member of staff who imposed the sanction for all parties to understand the issue.
 If not resolved, then you should address your concern to the Senior Deputy Head in the Senior School, or relevant Head if you wish.